 Finance for R&D, Portfolio Management, Risk Management

-This course is designed to provide an introduction to the different types of financial calculations that are used in innovation.
-In it, the participants will learn essential tools such as calculating net present value and decision-and-risk analysis as well as how to construct and analyze a financial business case.
-Critical applications such sensitivity analysis, tornado diagrams, and real option analysis will be covered.
-The course will feature practical illustrations based on the real-world experiences of the instructor.
-The course will include hands-on break-out sessions that will give participants confidence in applying these concepts.
+You are an Innovation Leader and not an accountant.
+This workshop is designed to provide an introduction to the different types of financial calculations that are used in innovation.
+In it, the participants will learn essential tools such as calculating net present value and decision-and-risk analysis, as well as how to construct and analyze a financial business case.
+Critical applications such as sensitivity analysis, tornado diagrams, and real options analysis will be covered.
+The workshop will feature practical illustrations based on the real-world experiences of the instructor.
+The workshop will include hands-on break-out sessions that will give participants confidence in applying these concepts.
 Upon completion, participants will quickly be able to develop and present financial analyses that will augment their technical and strategic work, thereby creating more value for their organizations.

 - Time value of money

 - Parameterized business cases

 - Sensitivity analysis and tornado diagrams

 The session will include break-out sessions to work with the tools and techniques in order to evaluate understanding and also build connections with the other participants.

 The workshop is designed for both researchers who have recently assumed a team leadership role and for individual contributors who seek to lead an innovation team in the future.
 It is designed for those who want to broaden their ability to develop and present innovation proposals by including compelling financial analyses.
 It is also appropriate for an innovation team member who wants to develop a broader understanding of innovation financials.
 This course can be viewed as a springboard to the participant’s professional advancement.